justinboggs/pycaret-testing/README.md

 # pycaret-testing

-# This repo is for testing multiple faets of PyCaret.
+# This repo is for testing multiple facets of PyCaret.
 ## www.pycaret.org